-Our foreign direct offices continue to be impacted by the COVID-19 pandemic as governmental mandates limited gatherings, business activity, and training opportunities during fiscal 2021.
-However, these operations have been steadily improving since the third quarter of fiscal 2020 and each of our international direct offices had increased sales compared with the prior year.
-Overall international direct office sales increased \$5.4 million or 161 percent, compared with the third quarter of fiscal 2020.
-We remain confident that our international direct offices will continue to recover during the remainder of fiscal 2021 and will strengthen in future periods.
-Foreign exchange rates had a \$0.6 million favorable impact on our Direct Office sales and a \$0.1 million favorable impact on operating income during the third quarter of fiscal 2021.
-As a result of the COVID-19 pandemic, we expect that our foreign Direct Offices will accelerate their transition to the All Access Pass in future periods, especially in China and Japan.
+While our operations in the United States and Canada are generating higher revenues than pre-pandemic levels, our international direct offices operations continue to be hampered by pandemic protocols and have not yet rebounded to pre-pandemic levels.
+Our foreign direct offices continue to be impacted by the COVID-19 pandemic as evolving governmental mandates in these international locations continue to impact business activity and training opportunities.
+However, these operations have been steadily improving since the third quarter of fiscal 2020 and each of our international direct offices had increased sales compared with the first quarter of fiscal 2021.
+We remain confident that our international direct offices will continue to recover during the remainder of fiscal 2022.
+Foreign exchange rates had an immaterial impact on our Direct Office sales and operating income during the first quarter of fiscal 2022.
 While we are optimistic about the future of our direct office channel and AAP revenues, our future Direct Office financial performance is highly dependent upon economic recovery from the pandemic, including the opening of national and regional economies and other factors which may not be within in our control.